bchase/jp/q0002--counters.md

 ... with the caveat that there are some obscure readings that will use the *kunyomi*, and there's a very real chance that I'm forgetting something incredibly obvious.

 ... ...
 Hey, remember how I told you I might be forgetting something incredibly obvious?
 Guess what?
 I did!

-In typing up the list below to show examples of *onyomi* with counters, I immediately came to realize that this example is also a mix, kinda like the calendar dates.

-Here are some examples of the *mostly* *onyomi* `人` ("person"/"people") counter:
+It's fortunate timing though, because, while irregular, this next counter nicely shows what a *mostly* *onyomi* counter looks like.

+It's the `人` counter, for "person"/"people", and it goes a little somethin' like this:

 * 一人　ひとり \*\*
 * 二人　ふたり \*\*